 So I can easily imagine a false Messiah Ben-Joseph etymologically connecting himself to Japheth.
 And interpreting the name Iapetos to mean either "Yah pierced" or "Yah Piercer".
 And either those proposed meaning could have opposite proposed interpretation depending on if he identifies himself with Yahuah or rejects the name of Yahuah.
 "Pierced by Yah" or "Yah is pierced".
 And "Yah the Piercer" or "the Piercer of Yah".
 There are multiple options.

 And the Hebrew Gemetria value of the Hebrew spelling of Japheth being 490 he could argue a Biblical Numerical significance for, being 70 times 7.
-I've suggested before that the Antichrist maybe claim to be the Messiah the 70 weeks points to.
+I've suggested before that the Antichrist might claim to be the Messiah the 70 weeks points to.

 And so I feel I have made my case.
 What's below is just a supplemental epilogue and not part of the main thesis.